AntonioFasano/BloomR/README.md

 __No Extra Licensing Restrictions__

-BloomR itself is free/libre, open source  software and it is based on the public APIs released by  Bloomberg ([Bloomberg Open API](http://www.openbloomberg.com/open-api/)) and by [Refinitiv](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api).
-This means that the same  licensing terms of your Bloomberg Professional Service and Refinitiv Eikon service apply to data when you work with it.
+BloomR itself is free/libre, open source  software and it is based on the public APIs released by  Bloomberg ([Bloomberg Open API](http://www.openbloomberg.com/open-api/)) and by [LSEG](https://developers.lseg.com/en/api-catalog/eikon/eikon-data-api) (former Refinitiv).
+This means that the same licensing terms of your Bloomberg Professional Service and LSEG Eikon service apply to data when you work with it.

 BloomR Editions